Project info

 Study research question

-We address two research questions: to what extent do female leaders influence gender inequality in the organizations they manage, and what is the role of early career normative and role model imprints on this relationship?
+We address two research questions: to what extent do female leaders influence gender inequality in the organizations they manage, and what is the role of early career representation and empowerment imprints on this relationship?

 Collection provenance